Stephen Tompkinson trial: Friend says he heard 'hit of flesh'

 Looking out of her window she saw two very drunk men on the ground by a tree, "wobbling side-to-side" even though they were sitting down, she said.

-She told the court she was woken a second time by the sound of another man - Mr Tompkinson - joining them and following them as they began to walk away.
+She told the court she was woken a second time by the "different tone" of another man - Mr Tompkinson - who she knew lived opposite but had not spoken to.

-Ms Davidson began to cry in the witness stand as she described how she saw the actor slap and punch Mr Poole, who fell to the floor and hit his head.
+Mrs Davidson said the actor was gesturing for the pair to move away and, at one point, "pulled his fist back" but put it down "more or less straight away" before walking back towards his house while apparently making a phone call.

+The men got up with some difficulty and "started to try and walk off" when the actor came out again and she thought something was said, she told the court.

 The trial, which is expected to last another two days, continues.